-Key is that in each of these engines we can think of an object, or item or person, going through the processes of that engine.
-Between a certain time and with a certain error rates and with certain costs.
+The key is that in each of these engines we can think of an object, or item, or person, going through the processes of that engine.
+Between a certain time and with certain error rates and with certain costs.
 A new product for the innovation engine, a new customer for the acquisition engine, and so forth.
 If we start keeping an eye on cycle time on error rates and on cost, we're starting to see where there's potential for efficiency improvements.

 If you want to just get started with that, I always recommend to start with the metric of "first-time-right".
 In other words, bring down the error rate.
 Because that is one that teams at the frontline can take an enormous pride in improving.
 And we also know from lean theory that if you get first-time-right better and better, it means that the cycle time goes down and the cost goes down.
 Very easy way to get started with that.

 Now to get your teams on board and to have them start analyzing what they could do to bring down that error rate or bring up the percent first-time-right: there's a worksheet we have developed.
 It's called the Cash Acceleration Success Formulas.